 Will Prescribed Marijuana Or CBD Affect My CDL?

-Can CBD Show Up As THC In A Drug Test?
+Can CBD Show Up As Marijuana On A Drug Test?

 The Best Way To Handle CBD Use Regarding DOT Physicals

 Medical examiners should caution drivers about the risk of having a positive result on a drug test.
 Medical examiners may want to conduct a Non-DOT drug test to verify that the driver will not get a positive result when obtaining a DOT drug test.
 Drivers should know that although the test was negative, there is no guarantee a future test will produce the same result.

 Work with a TeamCME Medical Examiner to provide a Driver Helpful® CDL Physical.
 They will help guide you through the process of keeping and obtaining your CDL medical card in the safest way possible.